rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ## SQLite security
 SQLite has some [documentation on security](https://www.sqlite.org/security.html), which is worth reviewing.
 Much of it can be applied to rqlite, though implementing some of the practices would need you to [recompile rqlite](/docs/install-rqlite/building-from-source/).

-### Query security
-All SQL statements sent to the [`/db/query` endpoint](/docs/api/api/) are executed using a read-only SQLite connection.
-This ensures that no request sent that to that endpoint can modify the underlying database, regardless of the content of the request.
-Depending on your use case, limiting access to this endpoint only can enhance security.

 ## File system security
 You should control access to the data directory that each rqlite node uses.
 There is no reason for any user to directly access this directory.
 File-level security is also very important if you decide to use _TLS Certificates and Keys_ with rqlite (see later).